AntiChogg/antichogg/README.md

 Alternatively, send me an email at antichogg@gmail.com

-I currently am working on improvements for our graduate students researchers, including low-cost and multi-use dataloggers utilising Raspberry Pi's.
+I currently am working on improvements for our graduate students researchers, including low-cost and multi-use dataloggers utilising Raspberry Pi's - which I hope to have another Github up for shortly.

 <!-- TABLE OF CONTENTS -->
 <details open="open">